MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XLII-Rural-BusinessCooperative-Service-Department-Agriculture/part-4274-Direct-Insured-Loanmaking/subpart-D-Intermediary-Relending-Program-IRP/section-4274.352.md

 (4) Copies of sufficient material from the ultimate recipient's application and the intermediary's related files to allow the Agency to determine the:

-(i) Name, address, DUNS number, Federal ID number, and North American Classification System (NAICS) Code of the ultimate recipient;
+(i) Name, address, Unique Entity Identifier, Federal ID number, and North American Classification System (NAICS) Code of the ultimate recipient;

 (ii) Loan purpose;